 Manipulating First Page Header/Footer in a Section

 By default, all headers and footers are forced to be similar; no different first page or different odd and even header/footer combinations.
 All sections start on a next page and page numbers continue from the previous page.
-This behaviour is enforced every time the document details are updated according to paragraph 4.3.1.14.3.1.1.1.1dii on page 19.
-If this behaviour is not required and should not be enforced, the custom document property called ‘DocNoForceSectionSetup’ must be changed to ‘Yes’ (Figure 43).Figure 434.3.2
+This behaviour is enforced every time the document details are updated with the Update Details Button according to paragraph 4.3.1.1.
+If this behaviour is not required and should not be enforced, the custom document property called ‘DocNoForceSectionSetup’ must be changed to ‘Yes’ (Figure 43).
+Custom document property ‘Doc2ndSectionContinuous’ only applies to the very first section of the document and if changed to ‘Yes’ (Figure 43) will only allow the second section to start continuous.
+This is very handy for single page documents like letter heads where consecutive section headers and footers can be ‘hidden’ on the first page.
+These two custom document properties are also evaluated every time the page setup methods are applied (paragraph 4.3.2).